 Is LaTeX the ideal thing to create zines with?
 Not necessarily.
 It does give the finished product a very polished look, and although I love the handmade look (i.e., "clip and copy") of a lot of zines, I don't have the talent (or the patience) required to pull that look off.
 The important thing for me is to be able to create something that is easy on the eyes.
-(And I've see a lot of handmade zines that aren't easy on the eyes.)
+(And I've seen a lot of handmade zines that aren't easy on the eyes.
+Like I said, this takes talent.)